AlexTuring010/AI_stuff/book_questions/chapter1.md

 ### 11. What type of algorithm relies on similarity measure to make predictions?

-The type of algorithm that relies on a similarity measure to make predictions is called instance-based learning.
+The type of algorithm that relies on a similarity measure to make predictions is called **instance-based learning**.
 In instance-based learning, the system learns the examples by heart and then generalizes to new cases by using a similarity measure to compare them to the learned examples (or a subset of them).

 For example, a spam filter using instance-based learning would flag emails that are very similar to known spam emails by measuring the similarity between the new email and the known spam emails.
 A basic similarity measure could be counting the number of words they have in common.

-A specific instance-based learning algorithm is the k-nearest neighbors (k-NN) regression, where the prediction for a new instance is made based on the average of the target values of the k-nearest neighbors in the training set.
+A specific instance-based learning algorithm is the **k-nearest neighbors (k-NN) regression**, where the prediction for a new instance is made based on the average of the target values of the k-nearest neighbors in the training set.
 For example, if you want to predict the life satisfaction for Cyprus, you would find the countries with the closest GDP per capita and average their life satisfaction values to make the prediction.

 ---